g-chauvel/zuul-jobs/roles/download-artifact/README.rst

 .. zuul:rolevar:: download_artifact_name

+   .. warning:: This field is deprecated and will be removed.
+Use
+                ``download_artifact_type`` instead.

    The artifact name.
+This can be a string or a list of strings.

+.. zuul:rolevar:: download_artifact_type

+   The artifact type.
+This is the value of the ``type`` field in the artifact metadata.
 This can be a string or a list of strings.

 .. zuul:rolevar:: download_artifact_query
    :default: change={{ zuul.change }}&patchset={{ zuul.patchset }}&pipeline={{ download_artifact_pipeline }}&job_name={{ download_artifact_job }}